-Person-to-person spread of COVID-19 appears to be mainly between people who are in close contact with one another (within about 6 feet) through respiratory droplets produced when an infected person coughs or sneezes.
+Per the Centers for Disease Control, the virus that causes COVID-19 is thought to spread mainly from person to person, mainly through respiratory droplets produced when an infected person coughs, sneezes or talks.
+These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.
+Spread is more likely when people are in close contact with on another (within about 6 feet).
 It also may be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes.
 Social distancing is recommended to slow the spread of COVID-19.

 - Shortness of breath or difficulty breathing